Radical media

-Radical media are communication outlets that disperse action-oriented political agendas utilizing existing communication infrastructures and its supportive users.
+Radical media are communication outlets that disperse action-oriented political agendas utilizing existing communication infrastructures and their supportive users.
 These types of media are differentiated from conventional mass communications through its progressive content, reformist culture, and democratic process of production and distribution.
 Advocates support its alternative and oppositional view of mass media, arguing that conventional outlets are politically biased through their production and distribution.
 However, there are some critics that exist in terms of validating the authenticity of the content, its political ideology, long-term perishability, and the social actions led by the media.

 The term "radical media" was introduced by John D. H. Downing in his 1984 study of rebellious communication and social movements emphasizing alternative media's political and goal-oriented activism.
 Radical media manifests new social movements' individualistic, and humanistic socio-political model of disintermediation.
 While the coverage of this term coincides with other branches of alternative media, namely tactical and activist media, it differs from conventional mass media in terms of its ideological and behavioural practices, making radical media significant in terms of its amplification of social movements.
 Downing describes Radical Media as being "generally small-scale and in many different forms, that express an alternative vision to hegemonic policies, and perspectives."
 Hence, the term categorizes various forms of alternative media that are progressive, reformist and post-materialistic.
 Some media that are categorized by radical media include, but are not restricted to, community media, student media, tactical media, subcultural media, social movement media, citizen media, and alternative journalism.
 Groups that fall under radical media emphasize egalitarian channels characterized by inclusive, action-driven, prefigurative, and marginal practices that challenge conventional media.

 A 2010 protests as a part of Project Chanology.

 Indymedia collective at Mato Grosso Federal University in Cuiabá, Brazil hosting a free radio broadcast in 2004.

 Occupy the Dáil - We are the 99 per cent.
 Protesters outside the Oireachtas in Dublin, Republic of Ireland.